SAP/alert-notification-node-client/docs/configuration-api/subscription.md

 ## Description

 Subscription is the aggregation of actions and conditions.
-When an event is received in Alert Notification, it will only be processed if a subscription exists and the matching criteria of the conditions are fulfilled.
+When an event is received in Alert Notification service, it will only be processed if a subscription exists and the matching criteria of the conditions are fulfilled.

 ## Properties